 Applicants must provide a clear accounting of costs, bid sheets and estimates, work hours, and equipment associated with all activities necessary to complete the project.
 Applicants must identify DDRDP funds requested, the source and amount of matching (cash) funds, in-kind contributions, State and Federal funds, and all other funding sources necessary to complete the project.
+Dairy Plus Program funds will not be considered as matching funds.

 Complete and upload the Budget Worksheet template as an Excel file.
+Provide detailed information on each item described in the budget spreadsheet.